ptsefton/pcdcmlite/README.md

 for you and we're happy to help out if you are interested in getting it running but it is not  production quality, yet.
 Raise an issue here if you have a question.

+This is also embarassingly simple.

 ##  Install
 1. Get yourself into a Python Virtual environment for your project.
-(Really, you are going to be messing with non-production code here)
+TODO - how (Really, you are going to be messing with non-production code here)
 2. Check out this repository, eg by:
   ```git clone https://github.com/ptsefton/pcdcmlite```
 3. Install it (in your Virtual Environment!):
    ```cd pcdmlite
     python setup.py install```

 There are some rudimentary tests.

+There are two classes:
+pcdmlite: this is a essentially just a simple data structure (even simpler than PCDM)

-## Describing a simple repository via a CSV file.
+## Load repository data via a CSV file

-TODO: Document the CSV format.

 Quick notes for CSV format.